wbaiyan/meteor-fullstack/FULLSTACK.md

 - Cross platform development scripts for securing production settings and certificates inside repo with GPG2
 - Blaze MaterializeCSS layout including fixed Navigation Bar (footer coming soon)
 - Mobile configuration for iOS and Android applications
-- Splash Screens, Icons, and Screenshot examples for iOS and Android for submission to App Stores
+- Automatically generated Splash Screens and Icons, for iOS and Android for submission to App Stores.
 - - [ ] Internationalization (coming soon)

 This repository contains an Meteor template application with a powerful stack of packages, configured and ready to rock and roll: